deadlyvipers/dojo_rules/introduction.md

 Trying to master the contents of github
+L
+Favore JavaScript

-Let's see how it works.
+et's see how it works.
 There was a lot of usefull commands I was not used to.